golemfactory/yagna-docs/requestor-tutorials/flash-tutorial-of-requestor-development/README.md

 If, after a few minutes, you still can't see the tokens, re-run the `yagna payment fund` command above and check again after a few more minutes.

-As the last resort, if you suspect that there is a more serious issue with the zkSync payment driver or our faucet, you may wish to completely do away with using it and fall back to the older, on-chain payment driver.
+As the last resort, if you suspect that there is a more serious issue with the payment driver or our faucet, you may wish to completely do away with using it and fall back to the older, on-chain payment driver.
 In such case, please refer to instructions in [our troubleshooting section](../../troubleshooting/common-issues.md#payment-driver-initialization-issue).

 ### Enable the daemon as a requestor